-- Ex: Wed_SabalA_1320_Smith
+- Ex: Wed_SalonF_1320_Smith

 - Note: day of week = first 3 letters only, 24 hour time has no colon

-- IF you plan on playing a video file in your PowerPoint, make sure this file is embedded correctly into the Powerpoint (how to link).
+- If you plan on playing a video file in your PowerPoint, make sure this file is embedded correctly into the Powerpoint (how to link).
 The most common and recommended format is an MP4 Video file (.mp4, .mpv, .mov).
 Other forms of video players like Quicktime, VLC, etc. will not be available.

 - We understand that occasionally emergencies happen and we will work with you the best we can in that situation.
-If you are unable to load your talk by the time loading station closes the previous day, be prepared to use a portion of your 20 minutes to load your talk, and if the file doesn’t load properly for any reason, you may need to give your talk without your prepared visuals.
+If you are unable to load your talk by the time loading station closes the previous day, please go directly to your presentation room and work with the moderator to load your presentation to the computer before the session starts.
+You should arrive early, as to not take time from other presenters, or be prepared to use a portion of your 20 minutes to load your talk.
+If the file doesn’t load properly, you may need to give your talk without your prepared visuals.